ogri-la/strongbox/README.md

 An installed addon comes from a specific addon host or *source*.
 An addon in it's `.toc` file may include the details of other sources where it can be found.

-For example, WeakAuras can be found on github, wowinterface and curseforge.
+For example, WeakAuras can be found on Github, wowinterface and Curseforge.

 To see addons with other sources, go to `View -> Columns` and click `other sources`.

 To switch an addon between sources, right-click an addon with other sources and select `Source`.

 ## Misc

-Prior to `1.0.0`, `strongbox` was known as `wowman`.
-The [AUR package](https://aur.archlinux.org/packages/wowman) for `wowman` is obsolete.

 User configuration is stored in `~/.config/strongbox` unless run with the envvar `$XDG_CONFIG_HOME` set.